bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:22:36

-And the database lookups and stuff are easier too, because you don't have to go back and find the inputs.
+Yeah, and the database lookups and stuff are easier too, because you don't have to go back and find the inputs.
 It's right there in one of the outputs.
 So it's sort of an in-between solution that never really got popular.
 And I think even the BIP itself was never finished.
-And I, yeah.

 Aaron: 00:22:55

-I guess one of the downsides is it makes transactions bigger because now you've got to include an `OP_RETURN´.
+I guess one of the downsides is it makes transactions bigger because now you've got to include an `OP_RETURN`.
 So, you know, box fill up faster if a lot of people do that and fees go up.

 Sjors: 00:23:06